awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 ## Example 3: Tiering down storage class over an object's lifetime<a name="lifecycle-config-conceptual-ex3"></a>

-In this example, you use lifecycle configuration to tier down the storage class of objects over their lifetime\.
+In this example, you use S3 Lifecycle configuration to tier down the storage class of objects over their lifetime\.
 Tiering down can help reduce storage costs\.
 For more information about pricing, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.

 The following S3 Lifecycle configuration specifies a rule that applies to objects with the key name prefix `logs/`\.
 The rule specifies the following actions:
 + Two transition actions:
   + Transition objects to the S3 Standard\-IA storage class 30 days after creation\.
-  + Transition objects to the S3 Glacier storage class 90 days after creation\.
+  + Transition objects to the S3 Glacier Flexible Retrieval storage class 90 days after creation\.
 + One expiration action that directs Amazon S3 to delete objects a year after creation\.

 ```